 A lovely dress option for fall is the Karen Kane A-line Midi Dress.
 It has long sleeves for coverage and a flared A-line skirt that’s elegant and demure.
 Perfect for dinners or those occasions when you want to elevate your look!

 If you plan on booking a cruise during the Christmas market season, a knit dress made of wool or merino wool is the way to go!
-Madewell is endlessly a winner with readers and the Half Zip Sweater Dress looks cozy enough for walking the market stalls to a dinner at the captain’s table.
+Quince is endlessly a winner with readers and the Turtleneck Sweater Dress looks cozy enough for walking the market stalls to a dinner at the captain’s table.

 For more dress ideas for a fall and winter European river cruise, read these articles: